FilipDem/Domoticz-NEST-plugin/README.md

 ## Device creation
 After the start of the plugin the devices will be automatically created for:

+* Away (on/off)
 * Heating (on/off)
 * Eco mode (on/off)
-* Away (on/off)
 * Temp/hum (temperature and humidity)
 * Heating Temp (thermostat temperature)
 * Protect (on/off)

-The names of the devices are created automatically based on the location settings of your Nest with: *name_of_the_hardware* - *location type_of_switch*.
+The names of the devices are created automatically based on the location settings of your Nest devices with *name_of_the_hardware* - *location type_of_switch*, except for the "Away"-device.

    * name_of_the_hardware: name as entered in the Setup - Hardware screen
    * location: as set up in the nest account, some possible values 'Entryway', 'Kitchen', 'Living Room', ...
-   * type_of_switch: 'Heating', 'Eco mode', 'Away', 'Temp/Hum', 'Heating Temp', 'Protect' The names cannot be changed, except the name of the hardware.
+   * type_of_switch: 'Heating', 'Eco mode', 'Temp/Hum', 'Heating Temp', 'Protect'

+As the away status is independent of the devices (and is in fact a combination of all the devices), the name is automatically created as *name_of_the_hardware* - *Away*.

 For each created device a remark is added to the description, like '**Do not remove**: [Family Room Heating]'.
 The part in square brackets (inclusive) is needed to make this plugin work.
+It allows you changing the name of devices (but do not change the tag in the description).

+## Migration
+Check the description of the "Away"-device by Switches - Edit.

+If the description still contains the location, remove the location part.
+As an example, '**Do not remove**: [Family Room Away]' should be modified to '**Do not remove**: [Away]'.

+Alternatively (if not done), a new "Away'-device will be created automatically (and you can remove the old one).

 Success!